 Many of them have solar and stellar alignments and contain symbols of the Religion of the Sun.
 These sites add to a large number of sites in North America that are connected to the Religion of the Sun.

 The Big Horn medicine wheel specifically has many similarities to other wheels found in North America, such as the Majorville medicine wheel in Alberta, Canada, as well as the Moose Mountain medicine wheel in Saskatchewan, Canada.

 Though they are thought to be built in very different times in history, both the Moose Mountain and Majorville medicine wheels also contain cairns, spokes, and alignments to the sun and stars.

 Another interesting stone arrangement is in south-central Saskatchewan, Canada, where there is a large stone effigy in the shape of a turtle (known as the Minton turtle effigy) with solar and stellar alignments to the summer solstice.17

 The turtle is a symbol found in the Religion of the Sun, representing the earth and the womb, and is found all around the world in cultures who practiced it.
 In India, for example, a turtle represents the earth in the epic story of the Churning of the Milky Ocean.18

-In The Path of the Spiritual Sun by Belsebuub and Angela Pritchard, it gives other examples of where the symbol of the turtle is found and its meaning:
+In The Path of the Spiritual Sun by Belsebuub and Lara Atwood, it gives other examples of where the symbol of the turtle is found and its meaning:

 Unfortunately, many of the medicine wheels have not been thoroughly studied or have been badly damaged by vandalism or a lack of protection, and the knowledge they contain may disappear in time.